 2. Drink dandelion root tea (drink this everyday for 14 days) This will support your liver.

 3. Take one tablespoons of grass fed ghee or coconut oil in the morning, and two tablespoons of high quality olive oil before going to bed.
 This will help carry toxins out of the body.

-If you are looking for a detox program that is all planned out, includes whole foods and my support, then I encourage you to sign up for my 20-Day Hormone Reset Detox.
+If you are looking for a cleanse program that is all planned out, includes whole foods and my support, then I encourage you to sign up for my 20-Day Hormone Reboot.